Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

 If you want to build a particular version of Tachyon, for example {{site.TACHYON_RELEASED_VERSION}}, please do `git checkout v{{site.TACHYON_RELEASED_VERSION}}` after `cd tachyon`.

-The Maven build system fetches its dependencies, compiles, runs system's unit tests, and package the system.
+The Maven build system fetches its dependencies, compiles source code, runs unit tests, and packages the system.
 If this is the first time you are building the project, it can take a while to download all the dependencies.
 Subsequent builds, however, will be much faster.

-Once it is built, you can start Tachyon:
+Once Tachyon is built, you can start it with:

 ```bash
 $ cp conf/tachyon-env.sh.template conf/tachyon-env.sh